 Symptoms of a Heart Attack

 If a person suffers a heart attack, their heart will usually continue beating.
 This is one way in which a heart attack differs from sudden cardiac arrest.
-Whereas cardiac arrest happens all at once and usually results in a stopped heart with no effective heartbeat or circulation, and a resulting loss of consciousness, a heart attack usually emerges gradually and occurs without the victim losing consciousness.
+Cardiac arrest happens all at once and usually results in a stopped heart with no effective heartbeat or circulation, which results in a loss of consciousness.
+In contrast, a heart attack usually emerges gradually and occurs without the victim losing consciousness.

 In the hours or days leading up to a heart attack, the victim may experience symptoms like: